-- -Demographic Data.

-- o U.S. Census

-- o State of New Hampshire, Employment Security

-- o State of New Hampshire, Office of Energy and Planning

-- -Health Risk Behavior Data from the U.S. Centers for Disease Control and Prevention

-- o Behavioral Risk Factor Surveillance System Survey (BRFSS).

-- o Youth Risk Behavior Survey (YRBS).

-- o State of New Hampshire, Department of Education

-- -Morbidity and Mortality by cause.

-- o State of New Hampshire, Department of Health and Human Services, Division of

-- -Public Health Services

-- o Hospital Discharge Data.

-- o Birth and Death Statistics.

-- o Cancer Registry.

-- -Existing materials from other organizations
+- Demographic Data. - o U.S. Census - o State of New Hampshire, Employment Security - o State of New Hampshire, Office of Energy and Planning - Health Risk Behavior Data from the U.S. Centers for Disease Control and Prevention - o Behavioral Risk Factor Surveillance System Survey (BRFSS). - o Youth Risk Behavior Survey (YRBS). - o State of New Hampshire, Department of Education - Morbidity and Mortality by cause. - o State of New Hampshire, Department of Health and Human Services, Division of Public Health Services - o Hospital Discharge Data. - o Birth and Death Statistics. - o Cancer Registry. - Existing materials from other organizations

-We analyzed the secondary data from the sources above and developed a series of data tables to provide a profile of the MCH service area and, more importantly, to gain a better understanding of the relative magnitude of morbidity and mortality data - identifying regional outliers, where possible.
+Crescendo analyzed the secondary data from the sources above and developed a series of data tables to provide a profile of the MCH service area and, more importantly, to gain a better understanding of the relative magnitude of morbidity and mortality data - identifying regional outliers, where possible.
+The results of the analyses are contained in the appendices.